How much does it cost to run an AI chatbot?

 Cost scales linearly with conversation volume, which is obvious.
 The less obvious point: real-time chatbots can't use the batch API discounts(typically 50% off) that classification and summarization workloads can, because users are waiting for a response.
 So a chatbot's per-token cost is the full real-time rate.
 Plan around that.

-Worked example: 1,000 conversations/day
+Worked workload: 1,000 conversations/day

 The three mistakes that triple a chatbot bill